01 of 06

 Smoothing the Subfloor

-Use a scraper to try and lift up the last of the mortar that remains dried to the subfloor.
-In some cases, you may need to use medium or high-grade sandpaper to smooth out features sticking up from the surface.
-Filler compound can also be used to repair any damages that occurred during the removal process.
-You want to make sure that the subfloor is completely flat, even, and free of defects before you move on to installing a new floor on top of it.
+Use a flat-bladed paint scraper to pry up the last of the thin-set mortar that remains dried to the subfloor.
+In some cases, you may need to use medium or coarse sandpaper to smooth out the surface.
+Floor-leveling compound can also be used to repair any damages that occurred during the removal process.